Skip to main content

 More robust cyclical patterns emerge when we analyze crude oil without seasonal assumptions using the Goertzel algorithm:

-The 30-Month Oil Cycle
+A Multi-Year Oil Cycle

 Detrending Energy Market Data

 Crude oil presents unique detrending challenges.
-Oil prices can vary by orders of magnitude over multi-decade periods—from single digits in the 1990s to nearly $150 in 2008—requiring logarithmic transformation before meaningful analysis.
+Oil prices can vary by orders of magnitude over multi-decade periods, from single digits in the 1990s to nearly $150 in 2008, requiring logarithmic transformation before meaningful analysis.
 Additionally, oil's tendency toward prolonged structural breaks (such as the 2014-2016 price collapse or the 2020 pandemic crash) can distort spectral analysis if not properly handled.

 We employ log-price transformation followed by adaptive detrending that accounts for these structural breaks.
 First-differencing of log prices works well for shorter cycles, while segmented Hodrick-Prescott filtering accommodates longer-period analysis.
 Cycles that appear consistently across both approaches and across different historical windows earn the highest confidence ratings.